DiSSCo/dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.md

 </details>

 ## Overview
-This workflow covers the steps involved in the digitisation and  imaging of herbarium sheets as performed at the Natural History Museum (NHM) London.
+This workflow covers the steps involved in the digitisation and  imaging of herbarium sheets as performed at the Natural History Museum, London.
 In this process a digital record is created for each specimen with an attached barcode.
 The record is then later supplemented by producing an image of each specimen.

 <img src="/images/HerbariumSheets/NHM/two_sheet_examples.png" alt="herbarium sheet examples" width="500"/>\